 Ebola Virus Disease (EVD) is a rare and often deadly illness caused by the Ebola virus.
-The Ebola virus can spread from person to person through direct contact with blood or body fluids of a person who is sick with or has died from EVD.
-This can happen when a person touches the infected body fluids or objects that are contaminated with them, such as medical equipment like needles and syringes.
-The virus enters the body through broken skin, through the eyes, nose or mouth.
+It most commonly affects people and nonhuman primates, such as monkeys, chimpanzees, and gorillas.
+The Ebola virus can spread from person to person through direct contact with blood or body fluids (urine, feces, saliva, sweat, vomit, breast milk, and semen) of a person who is sick with or has died from EVD.
+This can happen when a person touches the infected body fluids or objects that have come into contact with those body fluids, such as medical equipment, needles, and syringes.
+The virus enters the body through broken skin or the eyes, nose, or mouth.